WLHS-Programming1-2023/Projects/GeometryFun/readme.md

 ## Sample Output

-Output should look similar to this (assuming 7 was entered):
+Output should look like this (assuming 7 was entered):

 *Please enter a whole number: 7*